traderepublic/Cilicon/README.md

 </p>

 ## 🚀 Getting Started
 Currently Cilicon offers native support for GitHub Actions and Gitlab Runner on self-hosted instances.
-It also offers a "Process" provisioner (which allows running an executable for provisioning and deprovisioning) and a provisioner-less mode.
+It also offers a "Script" provisioner which allows running any type of command.

 The host as well as the guest system must be running macOS 13 or newer and, as the name implies, Cilicon only runs on Apple Silicon.

 To get started download Cilicon and Cilicon Installer from the [latest release](https://github.com/traderepublic/Cilicon/releases/latest).